cncf/toc/README.md

 ## Meeting Time

-The TOC meets on the 1st and 3rd Wednesday of every month at 8AM PT (USA Pacific):
+The TOC meets on the 1st and 3rd Tuesday of every month at 8AM PT (USA Pacific):

 http://uberconference.com/cloudnative
 Conference Number: +1-415-579-0198 No Pin Needed

+Here is a public Google calendar you can add the meetings to your calendar: https://goo.gl/eyutah

 ## Projects